Execute Agent API

 Plain text input

+All unified agents support plain text input.
 For simple text prompts, pass a string directly to the input field:

-POST /_plugins/_ml/agents/<agent_id>/_execute
+POST /_plugins/_ml/agents/{agent_id}/_execute

 {